Legobas/mqtt-timer/README.md

 ### Disable/Enable timers

-Timers can be disabled by sending a message with the `enable` field set to `false`.
+Timers can be disabled or enabled by sending a JSON message with the `enable` field.

-The topic to send the disable/enable JSON message to is the same:
+The MQTT topic for the disable/enable message is the same:

     MQTT-Timer/set

-Behavior if a message with `enable: false` is received:
+The behavior if a message with `enable: false` is received:
 * Configurable timers will be paused.
 * Programmable timers will be removed from the scheduler.

-Behavior if a message with `enable: true` is received:
+The behavior if a message with `enable: true` is received:
 * Configurable timers will be activated.
 * Programmable timers won't change, an error message will be logged.